-Apollo Server Plugin Event Reference
+Apollo Server plugin event reference

 Promise it returns is rejected), startup fails and your server does not serve GraphQL operations.
 This helps you make sure all of your server's dependencies are available before attempting to begin serving requests.

-This event is fired at different times depending on which Apollo Server integration you're using:
+This event is fired at different times depending on which Apollo Server middleware you're using:

 start()method.